Undone (MercyMe album): Music

 Musically, the band regarded Undone as a new progression from their previous work.
-Bassist Nathan Cochran said that "it’s not a sharp left turn; it’s a step beyond what we’ve ever done.
+Bassist Nathan Cochran said that "it's not a sharp left turn; it's a step beyond what we've ever done.
 We feel like our message and calling are the same...
-We’re still worship leaders; we’re just on a different scale".
+We're still worship leaders; we're just on a different scale".
 The album was noted as having a higher production budget than the band's first two albums, resulting in a more refined sound, while the addition of Graul as a secondary guitarist allowed for more textured guitar work.
 As a whole, Undone is edgier and more rock-oriented than the band's previous albums.
 The album is guitar-driven with a pop rock and adult contemporary sound.
 It maintains the band's style from their previous albums, with elements like string instruments and influences from Britpop.
-The album's string arrangements were compared to that of the alternative rock band Coldplay.
+The album's string arrangements were compared to those of the alternative rock band Coldplay.
 The opening track, "Where You Lead Me", builds from an acoustic guitar-driven opening into a crescendo featuring synthesizers and guitars.
 Everything Impossible" adopts a similar musical style, but has a more "propulsive" beat and an instrumental break driven by power chords.
 "Here with Me" has a musical style similar to Coldplay.
 "Homesick" is a ballad and features strings from the London Symphony Orchestra.
-More upbeat cuts on the album include "In The Blink Of An Eye", "Caught Up In The Middle", and "A Million Miles Away", while "Keep Singing" only features piano and vocals.
+More upbeat cuts on the album include "In the Blink of an Eye", "Caught Up In The Middle", and "A Million Miles Away", while "Keep Singing" only features piano and vocals.
 The album's title track was described as "atmospheric" and "full of quiet resignation".